-- b.
-Tax rates applicable to the Company and subsidiaries: - 1.
-The Israeli corporate income tax rate was 25% in 2016 and 26.5% in 2015 and 2014.
+The Israeli corporate income tax rate was 24% in 2017, 25% in 2016 and 26.5% in 2015.

-A company is taxable on its real (non-inflationary) capital gains at the corporate tax rate in the year of sale.
+A company is taxable on its real capital gains at the corporate income tax rate in the year of sale

 In August 2013, the Law for Changing National Priorities (Legislative Amendments for Achieving Budget Targets for 2013 and 2014), 2013 ("the Budget Law") was published.
 The Law includes, among others, provisions for the taxation of revaluation gains effective from August 1, 2013.
 The provisions regarding revaluation gains will become effective only after the publication of regulations defining what should be considered as "retained earnings not subject to corporate tax" and regulations that set forth provisions for avoiding double taxation of foreign assets.
 As of the date of approval of these financial statements, these regulations have not been published.